IppClub/Dora-SSR/README.md

 ## Quick Start

-1. Step 1: Create a new project
+1. Step One: Create a new project
 	- In the browser, open the right-click menu of the game resource tree on the left side of the Dora Dora editor.
 	- Click on the menu item `New` and choose to create a new folder.
-2. Step 2: Write game code
+2. Step Two: Write game code
 	- Create a new game entry code file of Lua (YueScript, Teal, TypeScript or TSX) under the project folder, named `init`.
 	- Write Hello World code: